hzeller/rpi-rgb-led-matrix/README.md

 These can be chained by connecting the output of one panel to the input of the next panel.
 You can chain quite a few together.

+The 64x64 matrixes typically have 5 address lines (A, B, C, D, E).
+There are also 64x64 panels out there that only seem to have 1:4 multiplexing (there is A and B), but I have not had these in my lab yet to test.

 Connection
 ----------
 You need a separate power supply for the panel.
 There is a connector for that